Beverly Country Club

 Country club in Chicago, Illinois, U.S.

-The Beverly Country Club, located in the American city of Chicago, Illinois, is one of Chicago's historical cornerstones.
+The Beverly Country Club, located in Evergreen Park, Illinois, is one of Chicago's historical cornerstones.
 The club was founded in 1908 and initially designed by George O'Neil, also the club's first professional golfer.
 Shortly after, well-known golf course architect Tom Bendelow helped fortify the layout.
-In 1918, the legendary architect Donald Ross created and executed a master plan to renovate the course.
-In 1919, Eddie Loos was serving as the head professional and paired with Jim Barnes to win a memorable match played against Jock Hutchison and Bob MacDonald.
+In 1918, the architect Donald Ross created and executed a plan to renovate the course.
+In 1919, Eddie Loos was serving as the head professional and paired with Jim Barnes to win a match played against Jock Hutchison and Bob MacDonald.

 Since, the Beverly Country Club has been a mainstay in American golfing circles.
 In 2002, the members of the Beverly Country Club adopted a plan to completely restore and rejuvenate the golf course.
-Under guidance of golf course architect and restorer Ron Prichard, the course has recaptured the design concepts which Ross himself included in his original work at the Beverly Country Club.
+Under guidance of golf course architect and restorer Ron Prichard, the course has recaptured the design concepts which Ross included in his original work at the Beverly Country Club.

-The Beverly Country Club was annexed by Evergeen Park, Illinois in April of 2025.
+The Beverly Country Club was annexed by Evergreen Park, Illinois in April of 2025.
 It was previously located in unincorporated Cook County, bordering both Evergreen Park and Chicago.

 Architectural history

-Beverly's mark on American golf was firmly made when club officials decided to ask legendary architect Donald Ross to create a master plan to renovate the course and bring it back to major championship standards.
+In 1918, Beverly club officials asked golf architect Donald Ross to create a plan to renovate the course and bring it back to major championship standards.
 Over the course of nearly a decade, the entire Ross plan was adopted.
-In a fitting touch of déjà vu, a dedicated group of Beverly members recently led the club through a restoration of the golf course that reclaimed many of the Ross features that had been lost over the decades.

-The genius of Ross's work lies in the routing of the golf course, in which no two consecutive holes run in the same direction, despite the fact that the course is laid out within a perfect rectangle that is hemmed in and bisected by three arterial streets and a railroad line.
-Ross made excellent use of the dominant geological feature of property: a prominent ridge that runs from behind the fifth green eastward through the promontory above the second fairway.
+Ross designed the course such that no two consecutive holes run in the same direction, despite the fact that the course is laid out within a perfect rectangle that is hemmed in and bisected by three arterial streets and a railroad line.

+Much of the course is centered around a prominent ridge that runs from behind the fifth green eastward through the promontory above the second fairway.
 Five holes on the front nine are designed around this ridge, which had been part of the southern shore of prehistoric Lake Chicago, a forgotten body of water that deposited sand dunes along Beverly's back nine.

-Students of Ross's design "school" will recognize his mark throughout the course, particularly in the tee and green complexes.
+In 2002, A dedicated group of Beverly members, under guidance of Ron Prichard, led the club through a restoration of the golf course that reclaimed many of the Ross features that had been lost over the decades.

 Stretching beyond 7,000 yards, Beverly is regularly named by golf publications as one of the nation's best courses, and recently ranked No. 51 on Golfweek's list of the Best Classic Courses in the United States.